coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    default by all subsequent interpretations of the corresponding notation.
 Individual interpretations can override the format.

+   .. warn:: Notations "a b" defined at level x and "a c" defined at level y have incompatible prefixes.
+One of them will likely not work.
+      :name: notation-incompatible-prefix

+      The two notations have a common prefix but different levels.
+      The levels of one of the notations should be adjusted to match the other.
+See :ref:`factorization <NotationFactorization>` for
+      details.

 Simultaneous definition of terms and notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~